NHGRI logo

 The Orphan Drug Act of 1983 provides incentives for drug companies to develop treatments for rare diseases.
 In the 25 years since the Act was signed into federal law, the U.S. Food and Drug Administration (FDA) has approved more than 340 treatments for rare diseases.

-Recently, the National Institutes of Health (NIH) launched a new effort, called the Therapeutics for Rare and Neglected Diseases (TRND) program, to create an integrated research pipeline to jump start the development of new treatments for rare and neglected disorders.
-The NIH Office of Rare Diseases Research (ORDR) handles oversight and governance of TRND.
-The laboratory work for TRND will be performed in a facility administered by the intramural program of the National Human Genome Research Institute (NHGRI).
+The National Institutes of Health (NIH) launched an effort, called the Therapeutics for Rare and Neglected Diseases program, to create an integrated research pipeline to jump start the development of new treatments for rare and neglected disorders.

 Where can I get more information?

-The NIH, which is part of the U.S. Department of Health and Human Services, established the Office of Rare Diseases Research (ORDR) to help advance research focused on rare diseases.
+The NIH, which is part of the U.S. Department of Health and Human Services, established the Division of Rare Diseases Research Innovation (DRDRI) to help advance research focused on rare diseases.

 To provide patients and their families with timely and reliable information, ORDR and NHGRI have created the online Genetic and Rare Diseases (GARD) Information Center.
 Users can also contact GARD's information specialists directly by e-mail, telephone, FAX, TTY or postal mail.